zlwang7/S-FAST_LIO/README.md

 * Detailed Chinese notes are added to the code
 * Support for Robosense LiDAR has been added

  In addition, the following links are also my previous works.
-I strongly recommend reading them, since they are the interpretation and detailed equation derivation of FAST-LIO paper:
+I strongly recommend reading them, since they are the interpretation and detailed equation derivation of the FAST-LIO paper:

 [FAST-LIO论文解读与详细公式推导(知乎)](https://zhuanlan.zhihu.com/p/587500859)